No results for ""

 Custom and built-in attributes cannot share names

-If you create an attribute with a name already in use by a built-in attribute, the SDK will behave unpredictably during feature flag evaluation.
+If you create an attribute with a name already in use by a built-in attribute, the SDK will behave unpredictably.

 The only built-in attributes for contexts are kind, key, name, and anonymous.
 If you work with an older SDK that only supports users, there are several additional built-in attributes.